They Flew Through the Air With the Greatest of Ease

 Jan.
 30, 1962: The Great Wallendas walk the high wire during their three-tier seven-person pyramid performance at the State Fair Coliseum in Detroit, Mich.
 During the performance the pyramid formation collapsed and the performers fell to the ground injuring performers Jana Schepp and Mario Wallenda, as well as killing performers Richard Faughnan (husband of Jenny Wallenda, eldest daughter of Karl Wallenda) and Dieter Schepp.
 Bottom row from left: Dieter Schepp, Mario Wallenda, Richard Faughnan and Gunther Wallenda.
 Second row from left: Karl Wallenda and Herman Wallenda.
 Sitting on chair is Jana Schepp.
 (AP Photo)

 Even while the Wallenda family mourned, the show went on.
 The pyramid was brought back to the act, along with other stunning feats.
 But death is always a risk for the tightrope walker.
 Karl Wallenda’s sister-in-law Rietta died in 1963, and son-in-law Chico Guzman in 1972.
 And then on March 22, 1978, Karl Wallenda flew for the last time.
 While walking a high-wire between the towers of the Condado Plaza Hotel in San Juan, Puerto Rico, the 73-year-old daredevil fell ten stories to his death.

 Thirty-five years later, the Wallenda family act continues.
-Great-grandson Nik Wallenda, inspired by his famous forebear, recently completed the first ever high-wire walk across Niagara Falls.
+Great-grandson Nik Wallenda, inspired by his famous forebear, completed the first ever high-wire walk across Niagara Falls.
 And as a group, the Flying Wallendas continue to perform around the world… seemingly with the greatest of ease.

 Originally published March 2013